CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

 # Exercise 3: Azure Boards and Test Plans

-Duration: 60 minutes
+### Estimated Duration: 60 minutes

 In this exercise, you'll explore Azure boards and Azure test plans.
 Azure Boards provides software development teams with the interactive and customizable tools they need to manage their software projects.
 Azure Test Plans provides rich and powerful tools everyone in the team can use to drive quality and collaboration throughout the development process.
 The easy-to-use, browser-based test management solution provides all the capabilities required for planned manual testing.

+## Lab Objectives

+In this lab, you will perform:

+- Task 1: Connect Azure Board with GitHub
+- Task 2: Link GitHub Pull requests to Boards items
+- Task 3: Configure Azure Test plan

-### Task 1: Connect Azure Board with GitHub
+## Task 1: Connect Azure Board with GitHub

 In this task, you will connect your Azure DevOps project's board to your GitHub repository using the Azure Boards app for GitHub to support the integration between Azure Boards and GitHub.
 This app is free for both public and private repositories.
 You'll also explore work items.